PacktPublishing/Advanced-Deep-Learning-with-Keras/README.md

 The final output shows the accuracy of the trained model on MNIST test dataset is about 98.2%.

-# [Advanced Deep Learning with TensorFlow2 and Keras](https://amzn.to/2wotTnN) code examples used in the book.
+# [Advanced Deep Learning with TensorFlow 2 and Keras](https://amzn.to/2wotTnN) code examples used in the book.

 ## [Chapter 1 - Introduction](chapter1-keras-quick-tour)
 1. [MLP on MNIST](chapter1-keras-quick-tour/mlp-mnist-1.3.2.py)